Skip to content

 5. Monitor daemon and runtime health

-Use both daemon status and observe health:
+Use both runtime status and doctor diagnostics:

-agh daemon status --output json
+agh status --output json

-agh observe health --output json
+agh doctor --output json

 If HTTP is available locally:

-curl -fsS http://localhost:2123/api/daemon/status >/dev/null
+curl -fsS http://localhost:2123/api/status >/dev/null

-curl -fsS http://localhost:2123/api/observe/health >/dev/null
+curl -fsS http://localhost:2123/api/doctor >/dev/null

 Alert on: